shivanxi-v/CODSOFT/README.md

 TASK 1: Number Game

-1. Generate a random number within a specified range, such as 1 to 100.
-2. Prompt the user to enter their guess for the generated number.
-3. Compare the user's guess with the generated number and provide feedback on whether the guess is correct, too high, or too low.
-4. Repeat steps 2 and 3 until the user guesses the correct number.

-You can incorporate additional details as follows:
-6. Limit the number of attempts the user has to guess the number.

-7. Add the option for multiple rounds, allowing the user to play again.

-8. Display the user's score, which can be based on the number of attempts taken or rounds won
+This GitHub repository hosts a Java implementation of the classic Number Guessing Game.
+Challenge your guessing skills by attempting to guess a randomly generated number within the range of 1 to 100.
+The game offers an interactive experience with limited attempts per round and the option for multiple rounds.
+Your final score is based on the number of successful guesses.
+Clone the repository, compile the Java file, and enjoy the excitement of guessing the correct number!